 If the intention is to move the camera from interior to exterior (or vice versa) in a single, uninterrupted shot, this may be noted in the scene heading.
 The correct prefix is “INT/EXT.” (with no period before the slash), not “I/E.” This is often a tracking shot.
 If so, it should also be designated as such in the scene heading:

-A slash cannot be used to designate multiple locations.
-Each change of location must have a separate scene heading.
+A slash cannot designate multiple settings, as only one setting can be visible at a time (the exception being split-screen presentations).
+Each change of setting must have a separate scene heading.

 The heading for a scene that takes place inside a moving vehicle should have the word “TRAVELING” appended to it, separated from the time-of-day by a dash: